 - Risk assessment and global evaluation

-- Intermediate investigations of underlying etiology: Consider these based on the results of initial investigations.
+- Intermediate evaluation of underlying etiology: Consider these studies based on the results of initial evaluation.

-Advanced investigations of underlying etiology: Consider these based on combined results of the initial and intermediate investigations (see “Other investigations to consider” for details).
+Advanced evaluation of underlying etiology: Consider these studies based on combined results of the initial and intermediate evaluations (see “Other evaluation to consider” for details).

 - ↑ PTHrP or ↑ 1,25-dihydroxyvitamin D: investigations for tumors, lymphoma, or granulomatous diseases

-- Normal or ↓ PTHrP, and normal or ↓ vitamin D levels: investigations for multiple myeloma, thyrotoxicosis, Paget disease, vitamin A toxicity, or adrenal insufficiency
+- Normal PTHrP and normal or ↓ vitamin D levels: investigations for multiple myeloma, thyrotoxicosis, Paget disease, vitamin A toxicity, or adrenal insufficiency

 - ↓ Urine calcium excretion: investigations for FHH (e.g., genetic testing, see FHH)